Advertiser Learning in Direct Advertising Markets: Model and Estimation

-Finally, if $x_{asw}=0$, then there is no lower bound, and thus $\epsilon_{asw}>-\infty$.
-Similarly, if a longer alternative to $x_{asw}$ was not offered, then there is no upper bound, and thus $\epsilon_{asw}<\infty$.
-If we define $\ell b$ and $ub$ to be equal to negative and positive infinity when $x_{asw}$ lies at one of these boundaries, then the resulting likelihood for each observation is obtained by integrating over the joint density of $\epsilon$, denoted $f\left(\epsilon_{asw}\right)$, over the regions indicated by Equations (\ref{eq:lb}) and (\ref{eq:ub}):
+Finally, if $x_{asw}=0$, meaning the advertiser did not buy a subscription, then there is no lower bound, and thus $\epsilon_{asw}>-\infty$.
+Similarly, if a longer alternative to $x_{asw}$ was not offered, then there is no known upper bound, and thus $\epsilon_{asw}<\infty$.
+Defining $\ell b$ or $ub$ as negative or positive infinity when $x_{asw}$ lies at one of these boundaries, the resulting likelihood for each observation is obtained by integrating over the joint density of $\epsilon$, denoted $f\left(\epsilon_{asw}\right)$, over the regions indicated by Equations (\ref{eq:lb}) and (\ref{eq:ub}):

-The intuition behind this likelihood is that the observed choice probabilities are maximized over the region of $\epsilon$ that i) rationalizes the choices, and ii) is incompatible with the data everywhere else.
-As noted by \textcite{lee2014modeling}, this discrete likelihood approach admits the possibility that intermediate options between the observed choice and the closest available alternatives would have been preferred, had they been available.
-It thus does not assume the observed choice $x_{asw}$ was optimal, but rather that it was simply better than the closest alternatives.
+The intuition behind this likelihood is that the observed choice probability is maximized if the interval of $\epsilon$ that can rationalize the observed choice is wide, and minimized if the interval that can rationalize the observed choice is narrow.
+As noted by \citet{Lee2014}, this discrete likelihood approach admits the possibility that intermediate options between the observed choice and the closest available alternatives might have been preferred, had they been offered.
+It therefore does not assume that the observed choice $x_{asw}$ was optimal, but rather that it was simply better than the closest alternatives.\footnote{ Conditioned upon first observing an advertiser purchase on the network, all subsequent non-purchase decisions ($x=0$) are included in the advertiser's choice set.
+Prior to the advertiser's first purchase on any site, non-choices do not enter the likelihood.
+Not including the zero choices before the first purchase implies that either the advertiser was unaware of the sites prior to their first purchase, or they purchased a subscription in the week they joined the network.
+The timing of the advertisers' first purchases on the network are assumed to be exogenous \citep{Balseiro2017,Balseiro2019,Bimpikis2020,Wu2015}.}